taiki-e/create-gh-release-action/README.md

   [If the `changelog` option is not specified, the changelog is ignored and only the release created.](#example-workflow-no-changelog)

 - The supported tag format is `v?MAJOR.MINOR.PATCH(-PRERELEASE)?(+BUILD_METADATA)?`.
   (leading "v", pre-release version, and build metadata are optional.)
+The optional prefix is also supported.
   This is based on [Semantic Versioning][semver]

 ### Inputs